YDNA Project Report

 John of Kent b.ca.
 1622, son of Edward

 Henry James of Kent b.ca.
 1832, son of Walter James

 Joseph of Warwickshire b.
 1830, line goes back to g.grandfather Joseph b.ca.
 1724

 Raymond of Australia (grandfather of participant from Australia, it is not yet known who the immigrant to Australia was)

 We have a participant from the John of Montreal and Philadelphia line but in this instance there is a known in-family adoption that occurred.
 The participant’s ancestor was adopted by his Uncle Underhill (his mother’s brother) and took the Underhill name.
-Though these results do not define John of Montreal and Philadelphia they could be of value in the future to descendants of the Underhill adoptee.
+These results could be of value in the future to descendants of the Underhill adoptee.

 We have a participant from the Capt.
 John line with a known paternity event.
 The participant’s great grandfather was born to the widow Underhill approximately 3 years after her Underhill husband died.
 He was raised as an Underhill along with his half-brother Underhill from his mother’s marriage to a Capt.
 John descendant.
-In this instance the YDNA results ruled out a specific Capt.
-John descendant for whom it was speculated as having been the father.
-Similar to the John of Montreal situation, the results could be of value in the future to descendants of that child born out of wedlock.
-The participant hopes that his 37 marker test will provide a clue for traditional genealogy research as to who the father was.
+Again, the results could be of value to descendants of that child born out of wedlock by possibly providing a clue for traditional genealogy research as to who the father was.

 We have a non-Underhill surnamed participant who was an Underhill by birth but was subsequently adopted by his stepfather.

 We have a non-Underhill surnamed participant who is an adoptee that thought his father might have been an Underhill.
 The test results did not match current participants.